 Initial attempts at continuous user authentication can be seen in security policies that lock the user’s workstation after a period of inactivity or settings demanding that mobile phone users enter their PIN every few minutes.
-These traditional security measures annoy people and leave much room for innovation.
+These traditional security measures annoy people, because they get on the way of normal computer or device interactions, and leave much room for innovation.

-The notion of continuous and seamless authentication isn’t new; however, it has yet to enter mainstream computing in a meaningful way.
+The notion of continuous and seamless authentication isn’t new; however, some of these principles are only now starting to enter mainstream computing in a meaningful way.
 Here are a few examples of what might be feasible:

 - Continuous Authentication using Biometric Keystroke Dynamics and Keystroke Dynamics Based Human Authentication System using Genetic Algorithm discussed challenges and solutions for continuous authentication techniques based on the user’s typing activity.